Akashb59/InternsHub/readme.md

 # InternsHub

-Build using NodeJs, Express, MongoDb and React
+Built using NodeJs, Express, MongoDb and React